ingadhoc/stock/stock_request_ux/README.rst

 Several improvements to Stock Request:

 #.
-If we cancel a request order, it will cancel the chained moves and all linked pickings will  be cancelled as well.
-#.
 When creating the procurements order we create the procurement group, we propagate that so when the requests are created it also takes that same group.
-#.
-Upon duplication of request order, duplicate lines
-#.
-When a Stock Request Order in 'draft' state is deleted, it also deletes the Stock Request related.
 #.
 Add new button in pickings to access to the stock request order if has the group "Stock Request Order"
 #.
 Add new button in Stock moves to access to the stock request order related.
 #.
 Hide the "Replenishment" button in products(template/variants) when stock request was installed.